 Instructions: Place your bill or coin on a paper towel.
 Gently spray one side with adhesive, sprinkle some glitter on and then shake off the excess.
 Repeat on the backside a few minutes later.
 Let it dry and you’re done!

 What child wouldn’t love a letter from the Tooth Fairy?
-At this site they provide tiny tooth fairy letters which can be customized to say whatever you want.
-Then they’re sealed with wax, a tiny canceled postage stamp, colorful star glitter, and a magnifying glass.
+Create a little magic with your tiny tooth fairy letters which can be customized to say whatever you want.
+Unique and original with hand-painted and hand-drawn images.
 So precious!
-They also provide some examples if you aren’t sure what to put in the letter.

 This Official Tooth Fairy Kit is super legit.
 It comes from the “Office of the Tooth Fairy” and contains one letterpress Certificate of Record for filing with the Tooth Fairy and one reusable silkscreened cloth deposit bag for your first and all subsequent transactions.
 The official certificate keeps a record of the name, age, tooth lost, method of extraction, and compensation information.